 - Making you clock out during down time, such as when no customers are in the store but you may not leave

 - Making you clock out to attend mandatory training or meetings during a normal work day

 You may be one of those employees who generally likes the work you do and the people with whom you work.
 You may voluntarily stay after you have clocked out to help a coworker finish a project or clean up a station.
-However, if your employer knows this and allows it, he or she is in violation of the law.
+However, if your employer knows this and allows it, he or she is in

 It may seem like only a few minutes at a time, but those minutes add up quickly.
 Without realizing it, you may be missing out on overtime compensation.
 If your employer routinely steals your wages in this way, either by forcing you or allowing you to work off the clock, you may wish to seek legal advice about your options for reclaiming the pay you deserve.